 Whether you're looking to build a website for yourself, a website for your small business now or for the future, or a simple online store, or you just want to save money by moving to a cheaper web hosting provider, we've got you covered.

 Choosing a host is very much a case of 'horses for courses' – it's a question of getting the best and most appropriate solution that you can afford.
 There's no need to hamstring yourself financially, though.
 If you're just starting out, or you're a relatively small business and you know your way around a server, you might like to consider a Virtual Private Server (VPS), for example – these provide the flexibility of a dedicated server, but at a reduced cost.

-Web hosting: our must-know tips before you get started
+Web hosting: Any must-know tips before you get started?

 From our experience, we believe these are the five key things to consider when selecting yours:

-You don't need web hosting to get online, and website builders offer an interesting and compelling alternative.
+e.
+Consider web builders You don't need web hosting to get online, and site builders offer an interesting and compelling alternative.
 However, you can't migrate your content easily if you want to leave because of their proprietary nature.

 For more hints and tips you can scroll towards the bottom of this page for a full web hosting FAQ.
 Don't hesitate to get in touch with us if you have any outstanding questions.

 How to choose the best web hosting service

 The hosting services your business can choose from will usually mean making a decision about whether a shared, dedicated, or cloud-based server is right for your business.